 The property defined in this report is informative.
 The intent of this report is to provide, in the absence of other information, a reasonable way to determine the correct orientation of characters, but this behavior can be overridden by a higher-level protocol, such as through markup or by the preferences of a layout application.
-This default determination is defined in the accompanying data file [Data50], but in no way implies that the character is used only in that orientation.
+This default determination is defined in the data file [Data50] in the Unicode Character Database [UCD], but in no way implies that the character is used only in that orientation.